A world heritage beech forest in Nikaho City.

 The forest floor changes drastically with the seasons as well.

-About 20-30 minutes into your hike you will come to a fork in the road.
+About 20-30 minutes into your hike, you will come to a fork in the road.
 To the right is the Shishigahana Wetland trail and to the left is the forest giant called Agariko Daio.
-As the hike to the left is only 20 minutes round trip, we suggest going left first.
+As the hike to the left is only a 20 minute round trip, we suggest going left first.

 There are a number of very old beech trees along this trail including one that is over 300 years old!
 This tree has been named Agariko-daio and is designated as one of the 100 Forest Giants of Japan.